Eyes That See in the Dark

-Eyes That See in the Dark is the 15th studio album by Kenny Rogers, first released by RCA Nashville in August 1983.
+Eyes That See in the Dark is the fifteenth studio album by American country singer Kenny Rogers, released by RCA Records in August 1983.

 Background

 Eyes That See in the Dark marks Barry Gibb's third production project of the 1980s outside of the Bee Gees.
 Gibb wrote most of the songs that were more reminiscent of Rogers's days with the First Edition.

 Just after Barry Gibb contributed producing Dionne Warwick's Heartbreaker album, he and Rogers met later in the year and it was then that Rogers asked about some songs, and one of those songs was the title track.
 The other songs in this album were written in late 1982 and recorded in early 1983.
 Gibb recorded demos for Rogers while working with the Bee Gees for the 1983 film Staying Alive until April 1983, as Rogers started to record this album in May the same year.

 The album, Rogers's first for RCA Nashville, was issued while his previous effort on Liberty Records We've Got Tonight was still in the charts and had to compete with singles from that still being issued by his previous label.